andyholmes/gjs/doc/Mapping.md

 ## GObject Construction

-GObjects can be constructed with the `new` operator, just like JavaScript objects, and usually take an `Object` map of properties:
+GObjects can be constructed with the `new` operator, and usually take an `Object` map of properties:

 ```js
 const label = new Gtk.Label({